Dog Mucus Eye Discharge (What It Means)

 Over time, this constant tear overflow mixes with debris, forming thicker, mucus-like discharge near the inner corners of the eyes.
 You may notice wetness staining the fur, crusting around the eyelids, and a persistent need to wipe the area.

 Blocked tear ducts can occur from inflammation, infection, prior injury, or structural issues in certain breeds.
-While not always painful, the blockage can lead to chronic irritation and increases the risk of secondary infections if the skin around the eye becomes irritated.
+While not always painful, the blockage can lead to chronic irritation and increase the risk of secondary infections if the skin around the eye becomes irritated.

 Corneal Injuries